alfab3/PhysicsNotes/Physics Notes/Math Methods/Linear Algebra/Eigenvectors.md

 $$\begin{align}
     det(A-\lambda I) = 0
 \end{align}$$
-Because when the [[determinant]] is equal to zero we know the transformation squishes into a smaller dimension.
+Because when the [[Determinant]] is equal to zero we know the transformation squishes into a smaller dimension.
 There are cases when there are no eigenvectors, such as in cases of rotation.
-A rotation would cause the [[eigenvalues]] to become complex.
+A rotation would cause the [[Eigenvalues]] to become complex.

 $\ket{x}$ is an eigenvector of a linear operator L if there is a $\lambda \in F$, such that $L\ket{x} = \lambda\ket{x}$. $\lambda$ is called the associated eigenvalue.
 Then it is possible to show that if $\lambda$ is an [[Eigenvalues]] of $L$, then